frillip/ezTime/README.md

 `void updateNTP();`

 Updates the time from the NTP server immediately.
-Will keep retrying about every 30 minutes  (defined by `NTP_RETRY` in `ezTime.h`), will schedule the next update to happen after the normal interval.
+Will keep retrying about every 15 seconds (defined by `NTP_RETRY` in `ezTime.h`), will schedule the next update to happen after the normal interval.

 &nbsp;